KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-10-17-industry-selection-framework.md

 ## Industries I'm Deprioritizing

 **High Customer Concentration**
-- If top 3 customers = >50% revenue, pass
+- Top 3 customers are more than 50% revenue
 - Government contractors with single agency dependency
 - Supplier businesses tied to one major manufacturer